ATL-WDI-Curriculum/es6-1/README.md

 ## Framing

-Today, we are going to be looking at a new way to write Javascript by playing with some of the new features released in ES6.
+Today, we are going to be looking at a new way to write Javascript by playing with some of the new features released in ES2015.

 #### JS vs ES

-As mentioned previously, JavaScript standard is officially referred to as [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).
+As mentioned previously, the JavaScript standard is officially referred to as [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).

-As JS is so widely used, there is a body known as [TC39](https://www.ecma-international.org/memento/TC39.htm) or [ECMA International](https://www.ecma-international.org/), which formally approves official versions for release.
+As JS is so widely used, there is a body known as [TC39](https://www.ecma-international.org/memento/TC39.htm) or [ECMA International](https://www.ecma-international.org/), which formally approves official versions for its release.

-Each version contains features/changes to be added to the language.
+Each version contains features and changes that are added onto the language.

 In short, I like to think of ECMAScript as the language, and JavaScript as an implementation of that language.